Photo workflow

 Face recognition, tagging, and descriptions

 The photos are organized, selected and edited.
-Now for the one that will be used on my web page, I would like to add descriptions, tags and people on the photo.
-For long time I am using Windows Essentials 2012, which includes Photo Gallery program.
+Now, for the ones that will be used on my web page, I would like to add descriptions, tags and people present on the photo.
+For a long time, I have been using Windows Essentials 2012, which includes the Photo Gallery program.
 It is no longer supported, but is still available for download on the internet.

-It allows to automatically detect faces on the photos with good suggestions and it learns from your selections.
+It allows automatic face detection on the photos with good suggestions, and it learns from your selections.
 It will mark the faces in EXIF and add the list of people there.

 You can also edit the caption and add descriptive tags.
-The latter feature is greatly done, you can define hierarchical tag going from general to more specific, separating each part with /.
+The latter feature is very well done: you can define hierarchical tags going from general to more specific, separating each part with /.
 So your tags can be

-When you start typing Vienna, you get full tag with more generic meanings.
+When you start typing Vienna, you get the full tag with more generic meanings.

-Now we need some means to extract this information from the photo.
-In perl, there is nice module Image::ExifTool that allows exactly that.
-We will need following entries
+Now we need a way to extract the information above from the photo.
+In Perl, there is nice module Image::ExifTool, that allows exactly that.
+We will need the following entries

 use 5.16.3;